Top 5 In-Demand Allied Health Jobs That Don't Require a College Degree

 MA programs can be completed in as little as 6 weeks for an accelerated program; however, most MA programs are at least 3 months to 1 year.

-Additionally, some MA programs can be completed at a junior college where you can also earn an associate’s degree.
-To become a medical assistant you must, at a minimum, have your high school diploma or GED before applying to a program.
+Additionally, some MA programs can be completed at a junior college, where you can also earn an associate’s degree.
+To become a medical assistant, you must, at a minimum, have your high school diploma or GED before applying to a program.

 Medical Assistant Program Cost

-The cost of MA school ranges from $1,200- $4,000 from a training school, to $2,500- $9,500 from a community college.
+The cost of an MA program ranges from $1,200- $4,000 from a training school, to $2,500- $9,500 from a community college.

 Medical Assistant Salary